Dr. Valerie Banschbach

 BooksAnimals in Environmental Education: Interdisciplinary Approaches to Curriculum and Pedagogy.
-Forthcoming, 2019, with Palgrave Macmillan, co-editor with Dr. Teresa Lloro-Bidart.
+2019.
+Published by Palgrave Macmillan/Springer Nature.
+Co-editor with Dr. Teresa Lloro-Bidart.
 The book emphasizes integration of the arts, humanities, and natural and social sciences.
-Each chapter considers how interdisciplinary curricular and pedagogical practices shed new light on our understandings of and ethical/moral obligations to animals.
+Each chapter considers how interdisciplinary curricular and pedagogical practices shed new light on our understandings of and ethical/moral relationships with non-human animals.
 Engaging conceptual frameworks such as intersectionality, posthumanism, and significant life experiences, and considering topics such as equine training, meat consumption and production, urban human-animal relationships, and zoos and aquariums, the chapters collectively contribute to the field by foregrounding the lives of animals to produce novel ideas for animal-focused education.

 *Denotes undergraduate co-author.